 My kids love kabobs of any kind.
-Put something on a skewer and they will eat it without complaint.
+Put something on a skewer, and they will eat it without complaint.
 These grilled meatballs were no exception.
-They are great for dinner, to serve as an appetizer or an accompaniment to a big green salad at lunch.

 Ingredients

-Bison: Ground bison is leaner than ground beef.
+- Bison - Ground bison is leaner than ground beef.
 The key will be to not overcook the meat.
-When cooking leaner meat it is important to ensure you don't dry it out through overcooking.
+When cooking leaner meat, it is important to ensure you don't dry it out through overcooking.

-Step One: In a large bowl combine the ground bison meat along with the seasonings and mix until well combined.
+Step One: In a large bowl, combine the ground bison meat along with the seasonings and mix until well combined.
 The best way to do this is to just dive in with your hands to make sure it is all well incorporated.

 Step Two: Form the bison meat mixture into meatballs 1.5 to 2 inches across.
 About the size of a golf ball.